Baby Face (film): Plot

 Lily Powers, a young woman, works for her father, Nick, in a speakeasy in Erie, Pennsylvania, during Prohibition.
 Nick has been prostituting her to his customers since she was 14 years old.
 An influential politician threatens to have the speakeasy shut down after Lily refuses to have sex with him.
 Nick later dies in an explosion while repairing his burning still.

 After Nick's funeral, Lily is offered a job as a stripper at a burlesque club.
 Cragg, an old friend of hers, disapproves and convinces her that using her sexuality to exploit men financially is better than allowing men to exploit her sexually, urging her to subscribe to a Nietzschean philosophy.

 Later, she and her best friend Chico illegally board a freight train to New York City but are discovered by a railroad worker.
 He threatens to report them to the police, but Lily seduces him and the women remain on the train.

 In Manhattan, Lily seeks work at Gotham Trust, an international bank.
 She seduces the personnel worker to land a clerical job.
 In the filing department, Lily begins an affair with Jimmy McCoy Jr., who recommends her for promotion to his boss, Brody.
 She seduces Brody, who promotes her to the mortgage department.
 Later, Brody and Lily are caught having sex in the ladies' room by a rising young executive, Ned Stevens.
 Ned fires Brody on the spot.
 Lily then falsely claims that Brody raped her.
 Ned believes Lily and gives her a position in his accounting department.

 Lily then seduces Ned, who is engaged to Ann Carter, the daughter of First Vice President J. P. Carter.
 When Ann calls Ned's office to say that she will be visiting, Lily arranges to have Ann see her embracing Ned.
-Ann runs crying to J.P., who tells Ned to fire Lily.
-Ned refuses, so J.P. advises Ned to take a vacation and offers to handle the situation.
+Ann runs crying to J. P., who tells Ned to fire Lily.
+Ned refuses, so J. P. advises Ned to take a vacation and offers to handle the situation.
 J. P. calls Lily to his office to fire her.
 Lily salvages her situation by seducing J. P., who installs her in a lavish apartment with Chico as her maid.
 Ned, who is now smitten with Lily, quits the bank and breaks off his engagement with Ann.
 He then tracks Lily down on Christmas Day, but she spurns him.
-He later returns to her apartment to propose but finds J. P. there.
-He shoots J.P. dead and then commits suicide.
+On New Year's Day he returns to her apartment to propose but finds J. P. there.
+Ned shoots J. P. dead and then turns the gun on himself.